cterry311/QueryLlmDesktop/README.md

 - [OpenRouter](https://openrouter.ai) — Access to a wide range of hosted models
 - [Ollama](https://ollama.com) — Run models locally on your machine
+- Docker Model Runner — Run models in a Docker container
 - Any other OpenAI-compatible endpoint

 API endpoints and keys are configurable per provider in the application settings.